bfraboni/FastGaussianBlur/README.md

 # Fast Gaussian Blur

-C++ implementation of a fast gaussian blur approximation in linear time.
+Header only C++ implementation of a fast gaussian blur approximation in linear time.
 It is based on a blog post by Ivan Kutskir: [blog](http://blog.ivank.net/fastest-gaussian-blur.html).
 Which refers to a presentation by Wojciech Jarosz: [slides](http://elynxsdk.free.fr/ext-docs/Blur/Fast_box_blur.pdf).
 Which itself describes an algorithm from the paper **Fast Almost-Gaussian Filtering** by Peter Kovesi: [site](https://www.peterkovesi.com/matlabfns/#integral), [paper](https://www.peterkovesi.com/papers/FastGaussianSmoothing.pdf).
 The code uses STB_IMAGE and STB_IMAGE_WRITE by stb for image manipulation: [stb github](https://github.com/nothings/stb).

 ## Algorithm

 The fast Gaussian blur algorithm in linear time is performed with several box blur passes over an image.
 Applying several times box blur converges towards a true Gaussian blur thanks to the theorem central limit.
 Three passes are sufficient for good quality results but the exposed implementation supports arbitrary number of box blur passes.
 Usually the process of N passes should alternate between horizontal and vertical passes as much times as we want box blur passes.
 However thanks to box blur properties the separable horizontal and vertical passes can be performed in any order without changing the result.
 Hence for performance purposes the algorithm is:
-1. apply N times horizontal blur (horizontal passes)
+1. apply N times horizontal box blur (horizontal passes)
 2. flip the image buffer (transposition)
-3. apply N times horizontal blur (vertical passes)
+3. apply N times horizontal box blur (vertical passes)
 4. flip the image buffer (transposition)
+Steps 1. and 3. are performed with the `horizontal_blur` function, which is a fast separable box blur pass with a sliding accumulator.
+Steps 2. and 4. are performed with the `flip_block` function, which is a fast image buffer transposition per block that better preserves cache coherency.

 **Note:** The fast gaussian blur algorithm is not accurate on image boundaries.
 It performs a diffusion of the signal with several independant passes, each pass depending